yalelibrary/yul-dc-camerata/README.md

 make sure that you have the correct version of ecs-cli, defined below.

 ## Base Docker Image
-The base docker image, used for our three Ruby on Rails applications (Management, Blacklight, and IIIF Manifest server), lives in this repository under [base/Dockerfile](base/Dockerfile).
+The base docker image, used for our two Ruby on Rails applications (Management and Blacklight), lives in this repository under [base/Dockerfile](base/Dockerfile).
 In order to rebuild this image, first edit the [base/docker-compose.yml](base/docker-compose.yml) to reflect the new version number (should use semantic versioning, just like other applications).
 Then
 ```bash
 cd base
 docker-compose build